 \textbf{Contribution 2:} We propose \textbf{\textit{EcoCenter}}, a framework to maximize \textit{frequency regulation provision}, and thus, exogenous carbon savings of AI/ML GPU-based data centers.
-While prior approaches~\cite{jahanshahi2022powermorph,chen-energyqare:-2019} demonstrated data center regulation service by modulating CPU power, GPUs provide greater power flexibility opportunity (5x of CPU) and GPU power knobs present unique challenges.
+While prior works~\cite{jahanshahi2022powermorph,chen-energyqare:-2019} demonstrated data center regulation service by modulating CPU power, GPUs offer greater power flexibility (5x of CPUs), although their power management knobs present unique challenges.
 Frequency regulation service is challenging due to fine-grain 2-second power modulation requirements and the limitations of GPU power management knobs~\cite{gpupower-cal}, such as limited accuracy and limited usable dynamic power range due to high active idle power. \sysname overcomes this by carefully coordinating power capping, core allocation, and multi-GPU coordination of co-located workloads.